 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of a tumor, most do not directly cause cancer.
 Some people with several risk factors never develop a tumor, while others with no known risk factors do.

-Most osteosarcoma arises sporadically.
-That is, it appears in people with no other diseases and with no family history of bone cancer.
+Most osteosarcoma begins sporadically.
+This means it appears in people who have no other diseases and no family history of bone cancer.

 Osteosarcoma may start because of overactive bone cells.
-Possible changes in genes that lead to this overactivity are being studied in a small number of families where siblings have developed osteosarcoma.
-Such changes, while very uncommon, may help doctors better understand how osteosarcoma begins in people with no family history of the disease, since similar genetic changes may occur in their cancer cells.
+Researchers are studying possible changes in genes that lead to this overactivity.
+They are studying this in a small number of families in which siblings have developed osteosarcoma.
+Such changes in genes are very uncommon.
+However, it may help doctors better understand how osteosarcoma begins in people with no family history of the disease.
+Similar genetic changes may occur in their cancer cells.

-There are several groups that are more likely to develop osteosarcoma:
+All osteosarcomas are rare.
+However, some groups of people are more likely to develop osteosarcoma:

-- People who have received radiation treatment for other types of cancer are more likely to develop osteosarcoma.
-Also, higher doses of radiation treatment at a younger age increase the risk.
+People who have received radiation treatment for other types of cancer are more likely to develop osteosarcoma.
+Also, high doses of radiation treatment at a younger age increase the risk.